codefellows/seattle-ops-201d9/class-07/README.md

 - The help information will display in the console, explaining the usage and available parameters for the command.

 **Getting System Information**
 - You can retrieve various system information using PowerShell.
-For example:
 ```
 Get-ComputerInfo
 ```